 Read our 22 Ways To Analyse Logs Using The Log File Analyser guide for inspiration on how to analyse data.

-The Screaming Frog Log File Analyser can be downloaded by clicking on the download button and then running the installer.
+The Screaming Frog Log File Analyser can be downloaded and installed by clicking on the download button and then running the installer.

 The minimum specification required is a PC, Mac or Linux machine able to run Java 8 with at least 1GB of RAM free.
 As the application is installed and runs locally, the size of the log file you can import will be dependent on your own machine’s hard drive space.
 We recommend at the very minimum 1GB of free space, but it will be dependent on the size of the logs.